Special routes of U.S. Route 421

 Several special routes of U.S. Route 421 exist.
 In order from south to north they are as follows.

-Existing
+North Carolina

 Wilmington truck route

 South Front Street looking south as it passes by the Wilmington Terminal tank farm.

 U.S. Route 421 Truck (US 421 Truck), established in March 2009, is a truck route along Front Street from US 421 (Burnett Boulevard) to the Cape Fear Memorial Bridge.